How to Sleep on Your Back

 • Exercise enough during the day

 Maintaining a regular exercise routine during the day will keep you healthy and improve your sleep.
-Exercising is healthy, but avoid any vigorous activities right before bed.
+However, it's best to steer clear of intense physical activities just before bedtime.

 • Avoid screens at least an hour before bed